Flexible work arrangements (FWA)

 - 3 weeks per month on campus; 1 week per month telework

 A compressed schedule will consist of longer or shorter workdays to fill a full-time work schedule.

-FLSA guidance: Full-time, non-exempt employees are required to work 40 hours per week.
+The Fair Labor Standards Act (FLSA) guidance: Full-time, non-exempt employees are required to work 40 hours per week.
 This schedule must be fixed and the day off should not vary week to week or month to month. *Although it is permissible, with the supervisor's approval, for a nonexempt staff employee to alter when the 40 hours are worked during the workweek, such employee cannot "bank" overtime hours worked in one workweek for use as time off in a future work week.

 - Full-time employee works 10 hour days for four days (10 X 4) with one hour lunch

 - 7 a.m. - 6 p.m.